JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### IntelliJ IDEA Compatibility

-IntelliJ IDEA 12.1 and older as long as other IntelliJ\-based products released prior to year 2013 no longer supported by    [ ](https://confluence.jetbrains.com/) .
+IntelliJ IDEA 12.1 and older, as well as other IntelliJ\-based products released prior to year 2013, is no longer supported by [IntelliJ Platform Plugin](https://confluence.jetbrains.com/) .

 ### Snapshot dependencies builds rebuilding